And look how far you've come!

 This Sitting Room is a compilation of second chances.
-19th century windows salvaged from a raised Connecticut home, petrified wood logs pulled from a riverbed, an antique silk rug re-discovered.
+Oval 19th century cypress windows salvaged from a razed Connecticut home, petrified wood logs pulled from a riverbed, an antique silk rug re-discovered.
 Even the house, sitting idle until recently discovered by its current owners.
-As with all things given a second chance the beauty of each element glows from within.
+As with all things given a second chance, the beauty of each element glows from within.

 Photo credit: Angie Allen